gamesun/UartVide/README.md

 ![](https://img.shields.io/badge/platform-win--64%20|%20linux--64-lightgrey)

 UartVide is a flat-UI and lightweight RS232 serial port communication utility.
-UartVide runs on Windows and Linux supported by [PySide2](https://pypi.org/project/PySide2/).

 Its features including

   * resizable and floatable windows